 Technical analysis can be a valuable tool for identifying a price level at which you are willing to enter into a position.
 If the stock is above your set price level, you may have to wait before buying it.

 In addition, technical analysis can be used to assess the strength of a stock.
-Ideally, you can purchase a stock when it is poised for an upward movement, or when it is trending strongly upward.
+Ideally, you can purchase shares when a company is poised for an upward movement.

 The Process of Planning a Trade

-Finally, the last part of researching a stock is planning out your trade into the stock.
+Finally, the last part of researching a stock is planning out your trade.
 When trading, there are several different parts of the trade to consider:

 - Entry price